tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

     - resource management:
         - triple-fire "ammo".
 If you are out of it, you can't triple fire
 	- 360-degree fire, invulnerability etc are temporary powerups, and can be triggered by the player when needed.
+  - give the player a rest between levels
+  - The game should not just be brutally hard execution challenge.
+What you are trying for is that when a player loses the game or dies, they should feel like if they try it again they could do better.

 <hr><hr>